snd/hinoki/README.md

 intercept the lookup of factories and values in containers.

+resolvers must be pure (deterministic) functions: given the same inputs they must return the same outputs. they must not depend on uncontrollably changing factors like randomness or time or external services

 there are
 but the same is true for value resolvers - just replace **FACTORY** with **VALUE** in your mind.

-a factory resolver is just a function that takes a container and an id and returns a factory or `null`.
+a factory resolver is just a function that takes a container and a name and returns a factory or `null`.

-by default hinoki uses the `hinoki.defaultFactoryResolver` that simply looks up the id in the containers `factories` property.
+by default hinoki uses the `hinoki.defaultFactoryResolver` that simply looks up the name in the containers `factories` property.

 by adding `

 those take an additional third argument

-a resolver must be pure and always return the same factory or a factory that behaves identically of the same id

 has a single factoryResolver that resolves factories in the **factories** object. you can manipulate the resolvers: